Posts Tagged: chrome

 Chrome may pass Firefox as the world’s second-most-popular browser by the end of the year (Data: StatCounter)

-That’s why if this trend continues, and there’s no evidence to show otherwise, Chrome may overtake Firefox to become the second most popular browser within the next couple of months!
+If this trend continues – and there’s no evidence to suggest otherwise – Chrome may overtake Firefox to become the second most popular browser within the next couple of months!

-So if you’ve never heard of Google Chrome (and if not, where have you been!?), or have never gotten around to trying it out for yourself, why not give Chrome a go!?
+So if you’ve never heard of Google Chrome (and if not, where have you been!?), or have never tried it out for yourself, why not give Chrome a go!?

 Browser Wars: “Version Number Supremacy”